 Spring Semester in Europe (Prague)

-This program is offered through the European Study Abroad Center (ESAC) and the University of Economics (VSE) in Prague.
+This program is offered through the European Study Abroad Center (ESAC) and the Czech Technical University (CVUT) in Prague.
 No tuition or student fees are paid to Virginia Tech.
 The program is a non-VT program due to the lack of tuition.
-Your program fee does include fees to VSE for its services.
+Your program fee does include fees to CVUTfor its services.

 Eligible students are second-semester sophomores during the program (freshman when you apply).
 Pamplin students must comply with Policy 91.
-You must complete these required courses before the program (ACIS 1504, 2115, and 2116; ECON 2005 and 2006; MATH 1524; and BIT 2405 and 2406) with no grade lower than a C- in any of the nine courses.
+You must complete these required courses before the program (ACIS 1504, 2115, and 2116; ECON 2005 and 2006; MATH 1524; and BIT 2405 and 2406) with no grade lower than a C- in any of the nine courses and at least a 2.3 GPA.
 Any student who meets these requirements is eligible for this program.

 Minimum GPA: 2.3